ch-wells/UFOs/README.md

 The purpose of this project is to provide UFO enthusiasts with table of UFO sitings that they can filter to access targeted information.

 ## Results
 To apply the filter, enter the information you are looking for in the input fields.
-The table will be updated to display only the pertinant data.
+The table will be updated to display only the pertinent data.

 ![](resources/filter.png)
 ![](resources/filtered_table.png)